Our Doctors

 Meet all the doctors from Cleveland Clinic Abu Dhabi.

-An x-ray (radiograph) is a non-invasive medical test that helps physicians diagnose and treat medical conditions.
-Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
+An X-ray is a non-invasive medical test that helps doctors diagnose and treat medical conditions.
+Imaging with X-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.

 Breast tomosynthesis may also result in: